BrickBot/.github/profile/README.md

 A few were projects that had been downloaded and saved before the original web pages disappeared, but whereever and whenever possible, links to either the original website (if still active) or an Internet archive version (if available) have been included.

 Despite these efforts, several projects are known to have slipped through the cracks.
-If anyone might still have a copy of these, the contribution of that code would be most welcome.
+If anyone might still have a copy of the source code for these, the contribution of that would be most welcome.
 * [Pocket Programmer](https://www.navina.ch/workshop/rcx/rcx.html) <sup>↗</sup>
 * [Phantom](https://web.archive.org/web/20101213054842/http://members.cox.net/pbrick-alpha/Phantom.htm): An alterative to Spirit.ocx  <sup>↗</sup>
 * [MindStorms Tools](https://web.archive.org/web/20120130101715/http://ddi.uni-paderborn.de/index.php?id=4800&L=1), <sup>↗</sup>